 The structure of the data packet is shown in Figure \ref{fig:datapacket}.
 It is assumed that some location information service is used to obtain the location information of the destination node, which is beyond the scope of this study.

-Since SIGO does not use control packets, the priority information assigned to each relay candidate node is included in the data packet.
+Because SIGO does not use control packets, the priority information assigned to each relay candidate node is included in the data packet.

 \begin{itemize}